dan-schel/train-disruptions/docs/line-routes.md

 - Regional lines... are weird!
   - Saying "buses replace Ballarat line trains from Sunshine to Southern Cross" is completely normal sentence, but impossible for the route graph to understand, since it think it has to backtrack to Ardeer.

 Here we see a second concept is needed, because the superpower the route graph has for determining possible commutes becomes a massive pain for resolving simple queries like this.
-This second concept, I am currently calling "canonical line shapes".
-(What a name!)
+This second concept, I am currently calling "line shapes".

-## Canonical line shapes
+## Line shapes

 ### Overview

-As mentioned above, "canonical line shapes" exist to resolve meaning from phrases like "Caulfield to Dandenong" (a.k.a. line sections).
+As mentioned above, "line shapes" exist to resolve meaning from phrases like "Caulfield to Dandenong" (a.k.a. line sections).

-Canonical line shapes solve two problems.
+Line shapes solve two problems.
 First, they are represented as a tree, and because trees cannot contain cycles, there is always exactly one path between two nodes.
 Second, as they are a separate concept to the route graph, used for a separate purpose, they don't have to follow its strange rules for regional lines.

-[TODO: Add images and further explanation of canonical line shapes, "the-city", Werribee line, handling regional lines, etc.]
+[TODO: Add images and further explanation of line shapes, "the-city", Werribee line, handling regional lines, etc.]

-[TODO: Explain that the canonical line shape ultimately is a translation tool, and outputs a list of route graph edges.]
+[TODO: Explain that the line shape ultimately is a translation tool, and outputs a list of route graph edges.]

 [TODO: An explanation on where that name came from?]

 ## Summary

 - The route graph is helpful for determining if a commute between **any two stations** is impacted by a disruption, and how.
-- Canonical line shapes are helpful for translating a phrase like "Caulfield to Dandenong" into an **unambiguous** list of relevant route graph edges.
+- Line shapes are helpful for translating a phrase like "Caulfield to Dandenong" into an **unambiguous** list of relevant route graph edges.
 They are only ever used in the context of **one particular line**.